fpgadeveloper/zedboard-qgige-loopback/README.md

 zedboard-qgige-loopback
 =======================

-Loopback design for the Ethernet FMC on the ZedBoard using AXI Ethernet
+Loopback design for the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") on the [ZedBoard](http://zedboard.org "ZedBoard") using AXI Ethernet

 ### Description

-This project is used for testing the Ethernet FMC (ethernetfmc.com).
+This project is used for testing the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC").
 The design contains 4 AXI Ethernet blocks in a loopback configuration such that port 0 loops back to port 1, and port 2 loops back to port 3.
 The software application uses lwIP on the ZedBoard Ethernet port.